-Although Judy Singer coined the term more than two decades ago, the language of neurodiversity is still not being used in a standard way, neither in the community, nor in practice, nor in research.
+The language of neurodiversity has now been with us for some time.
+Judy Singer coined the word “neurodiversity” more than two decades ago, and Kassiane Asasumasu (formerly Kassiane Sibley) gave us the term “neurodivergent”º.
+However, the language of neurodiversity is still not being used in a standard way, neither in the community, nor in practice, nor in research.

 One particular mis-usage – at least in my opinion, is the word “neurodiverse” to describe a single individual.
 For example, a teacher might ask for “any advice for supporting a neurodiverse pupil in my class?” or a parent might say that they are “proud of my neurodiverse son”.

 These examples are incorrect on a basic linguistic / grammatical level.
 Diversity is a property of groups.
 It requires variability between things.
 You only have a diverse range of herbs in your cupboard if you have lots of different ones.
 Lovage is not “diverse” while parsley is “typical”.
 “Diverse” is not a synonym for “rare”.
 Rather, lovage, basil, thyme and parsley make up a diverse group of herbs.

 Therefore, instead of referring to an individual as neurodiverse we should describe them as neurodivergent.* The image below summarises this more eloquently than I ever could – with thanks to @scrappapertiger

 But these mistakes in usage of the language of neurodiversity are more problematic than just grammar.
 Two comparisons are instructive here.